hpyproject/hpy/docs/api.rst

 -------------

 HPy usually has tests for each API function.
 This means that there is lots of examples available by looking at the tests.
-However, the test source is often generated and hard to read.
-To overcome this problem it is possible to dump the generated test sources.
-Since the HPy test are not shipped by default, you need to clone the HPy repository from GitHub:
+However, the test source uses many macros and is hard to read.
+To overcome this we supply a utility to export clean C sources for the tests.
+Since the HPy tests are not shipped by default, you need to clone the HPy repository from GitHub:

 .. code-block:: console